rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 # Magic

 * The enemy of operable.
-* Don't get cute: it's OK if your code looks like code.
+* Don't get cute: it's OK<br />if your code looks like code.